Irina-Camelia Begu: Singles

-Begu continued to progress at the ITF Circuit, winning her first $100k title at the Copa Bionaire in Cali in February, after defeating Laura Pous Tió in straight sets in the final.
+Begu continued to progress at the ITF Circuit, winning her first 100k title at the Copa Bionaire in Cali in February, after defeating Laura Pous Tió in straight sets in the final.
 In April, as a qualifier, she reached her first WTA Tour final at the Andalucia Tennis Experience.
-On her way to the final, she defeated top 40 Klára Koukalová and top 20 Svetlana Kuznetsova, before losing to Victoria Azarenka in the final.
+On her way to the final, she defeated then-top 40 Klára Koukalová and top 20 Svetlana Kuznetsova, before losing to Victoria Azarenka in the final.
 At the French Open, she made her Grand Slam main-draw debut.
 She recorded her first major win and lost to Svetlana Kuznetsova in the second round.
-In June, she returned to the ITF Circuit, where she reached the final of the $100k Open de Marseille, being defeated by Pauline Parmentier.
+In June, she returned to the ITF Circuit, where she reached the final of the 100k Open de Marseille, being defeated by Pauline Parmentier.
 Then, she returned to the WTA Tour and reached another final at the Hungarian Open, but lost to Roberta Vinci.
-After that, she won the $100k Bucharest event, defeating Laura Pous Tió in the final.
+After that, she won the 100k Bucharest event, defeating Laura Pous Tió in the final.
 She reached the semifinals of the Texas Open but lost to Sabine Lisicki.
 During the year, she progressed in the rankings, debuting in the top 100 in April and in the top 50 in July.

 Begu continued to progress on the WTA Tour.
 In March, she reached the semifinal of the Mexican Open in Acapulco, but lost to Flavia Pennetta.
 In April, she reached the quarterfinals of the Morocco Open, where she also defeated former world No. 2, Svetlana Kuznetsova.
-In July, she reached another WTA semifinal at the Palermo Ladies Open, losing to Sara Errani in straight sets.
+In July, she reached another WTA Tour semifinal at the Palermo Ladies Open, losing to Sara Errani in straight sets.
 Despite falling early at the US Open, she made her first top-10 win, defeating world No. 9, Caroline Wozniacki, in the first round.
 In the following round, she lost to Sílvia Soler Espinosa.
 She did even better in September, when she won her first WTA Tour title, defeating Donna Vekić in the final.
 There, she also defeated top-50 players Alizé Cornet and Urszula Radwańska.
 She followed this with semifinal of the Linz Open, where Victoria Azarenka defeated her.